 In modern times, drainage systems are increasingly becoming more sophisticated with built-in filtration and recycling systems that help preserve the environment.
 These systems are designed to purify wastewater so that it can be reused for non-potable purposes such as irrigation, watering plants, and flushing toilets.
 This significantly reduces the amount of water that is wasted, leading to significant cost savings, and a reduced environmental impact.

-A potable water system is a crucial component of residential and commercial buildings, providing clean drinking water through an intricate network of pipes.
-This system is equipped with a valve that is easily accessible on the main water pipe, ensuring the supply of water can be easily shut off if necessary.
+A potable water system is crucial within residential and commercial buildings, providing clean drinking water through an intricate network of pipes.
+This system is equipped with a valve that is easily accessible on the main water pipe, ensuring the supply of water can be isolated quickly if necessary.
 Additionally, there is typically a meter in place to monitor water usage throughout the building.
 With these features, the potable water system provides a vital service that is essential for everyday living.

 3. Stored Hot Water System

 This system ensures that hot water is readily available for domestic or commercial use.
-The system works by heating water and storing it in a hot water tank, guaranteeing that hot water is available, especially during peak demand.
-By heating water and storing it in a specially designed hot water tank, the system ensures that hot water is always readily available, particularly during times of peak demand.
+The system works by heating water and storing it in a hot water cylinder or calorifier, guaranteeing that hot water is available, particularly during times of peak demand.
 With this system in place, you can be confident that you will never run out of hot water, no matter how much you use.
-Furthermore, this system is incredibly energy efficient, helping you save money on your energy bills while also reducing your carbon footprint.
 Whether you're using hot water for cooking, cleaning, or showering, this system has you covered.
+See our post on What is Priority Domestic Hot Water to understand how you can achieve faster reheat times for systems using vented or unvented hot water cylinders helping you save money on your energy bills while also reducing your carbon footprint.